esfx/esfx/packages/async-readerwriterlock/README.md

 # `@esfx/async-readerwriterlock`

-The `@esfx/async-readerwriterlock` package provides the `ReaderWriterLock` class, an async coordination primitive.
+The `@esfx/async-readerwriterlock` package provides the `AsyncReaderWriterLock` class, an async coordination primitive.

 # Overview